• Skip to primary navigation

 • Cut bread into 1-inch chunks.
 Toast bread in olive oil until lightly browned on all sides.
 You can toast bread chunks in the oven or air fryer too.

-step by step picture collage of Italian bread salad
+step-by-step picture collage of making Italian bread salad.

 • To the tomato juice that was drained add white wine vinegar, Dijon mustard, minced garlic, salt, and pepper to taste, and extra virgin olive oil.